techidaily/site-windows11/source/_posts/illuminate-with-joy-magical-holiday-window-decor.md

  Enjoy spectacular snapshots of this Winter Holiday Glow on your PC.
 White woolen snowmen dolls, tiny ornaments, colorful snowflakes, cookie closeups, a spread of gingerbread Santas and creatures—there's everything you love in this nine-image theme.
 And yes, also the warmth of decorative lights.

- If you're planning to add holiday lights outside your home you could check out our guide on[the best Christmas projector lights](https://www.makeuseof.com/best-christmas-projector-lights/) .
+ If you're planning to add holiday lights outside your home you could check out our guide on [the best Christmas projector lights](https://www.makeuseof.com/best-christmas-projector-lights/) .

 ## 7. Christmas Cute Animals